Research Data Ownership, Retention and Access

 Policy Number: 92

-Employees, faculty, students, postdoctoral fellows, residents, collaborators, program participants, and visiting researchers (scientists, students and trainees)
+Employees, trainees (students, postdoctoral research and clinical fellows, and residents), collaborators, and visiting researchers (scientists, students, and trainees)

 - Date Reviewed:

 - January 2021

 - Responsible Office:

 - Office of the Executive Vice President & Chief Academic Officer